Kumsa Moroda

-Kumsa Moroda (Oromo: Kumsaa Morodaa) was the third and last Moti, or ruler, of the Welega kingdom also known as the Leqa Neqemte state.
+Kumsa Moroda (Oromo: Kumsaa Morodaa) was the third and last Moti, or ruler, of the Welega kingdom, also known as the Leqa Neqemte state.
 His father was Moti Moroda Bekere.

-Under his rule, Nekemte continued to prosper, despite the re-imposition of central authority; Russian explorer Alexander Bulatovich visited Nekemte on 13 March 1897; in his memoirs he describes its marketplace as "a very lively place and presents a motley mixture of languages, dress, and peoples", and carefully described the paintings in the town's newly constructed Ethiopian Orthodox church.
+Under his rule, Nekemte continued to prosper, despite the reimposition of central authority.
+The Russian explorer Alexander Bulatovich visited Nekemte on 13 March 1897; in his memoirs, he describes its marketplace as "a very lively place and presents a motley mixture of languages, dress, and peoples", and carefully described the paintings in the town's newly constructed Ethiopian Orthodox church.
 In 1905, a central government customs office was officially opened in Nekemte.

 His cousin was the businessman and historian Blatta Deressa Amante, father of the senior statesman Lij Yilma Deressa.